leon001/AIMv6/kern/syscall/README.md

 1. Each system call (or each family of system calls) *SHOULD* be handled in one source file.
 2. No system call can receive more than 8 arguments.
-3. `int *errno` should be prepended to the system call argument list in the kernel side system call handler, where the error number is stored.
+3. `int sysno, int *errno` should be prepended to the system call argument list in the kernel side system call handler, where the error number is stored.
   * E.g. the kernel side handler `sys_execve` for system call